 Nanomedicine & OPtical Microcavity analysis

-Oxford HighQ is developing Optical Microcavity Analysis (OMCA) Instrumentation that can accurately report nanoparticle refractive index and nanoparticle diameter on a particle-by-particle basis.
+Oxford HighQ is developing Optical Microcavity Analysis (OMCA) Instrumentation for nanoparticle characterisation, initially for use in nanomedicine.

 Nanoparticles such as Mesoporous Silica (MSN) are trapped, optically tweezed in their native solutions, and the change in resonant wavelength of light within a micron-scale Fabry-Pérot open optical cavity is detected.
 This signal reports the composition of complex particles and opens up important applications in nanomedicine for providing a quantitative measurement of coating efficiency and of particle internal drug loading.

-OMCA also has the potential to provide single nanoparticle sizing data similar to that obtained with SEM, but much faster and within native solutions, at a fraction of the SEM cost or complexity and with far less user training requirement.
+OMCA also has the potential to provide single nanoparticle sizing data similar to that obtained with TEM, but much faster and within native solutions, at a fraction of the TEM cost or complexity and with far less user training requirement.

-In addition, OMCA offers rapid and consistent assessment of drug loading, be it a surface coating or internal loading, through measurement of refractive index, which can be achieved with 1% resolution.
+In addition, OMCA offers rapid and consistent assessment of drug loading for smart drug delivery, be it a surface coating or internal loading, through measurement of refractive index, which can be achieved with 1% resolution.

 The microcavities are plano-concave Fabry-Pérot resonators supporting well-characterised Gaussian modes of volume ~1 µm3.
 The mode is monitored via laser transmission relative to a reference cavity, mounted on the same chip to suppress noise.
 A nanoparticle entering the trap causes a red-shift and broadening of the mode that is dependent on the position of the nanoparticle within the confined field distribution.